 A few of our chairs have rubber bands tied to the legs so students can push and pull on them.

 We even had a little trampoline in our classroom for a while.
 Students could take of their shoes and then jog on the spot for one minute.
 We just left a timer beside the trampoline.
 Students were allowed to use it when it was independent work time.

 Once students can trust you (and their classmates) with their feelings, many of the dramatic behaviours tend to go away (well, many of them).
 They need to know they can take care of their needs and the more they can learn to do this on their own without prompting, the better.

 When students know their feelings will be heard and validated, they will feel confident.
 They need to know that others feel the same way.
 It’s part of what makes them human.

-What other strategies do you use to help your students learn to self-regulate their emotions?
+What other emotional regulation strategies do you use to help your students learn to self-regulate?
 Let us know in the comments below.